carpentries-incubator/hermes_metadata_lesson/episodes/data.md

 ## Output

 We cannot present analogue data here because everything we display on the monitor is digital!

+**<span style="color:red">End of comment </span>**
 :::
 :::

-Analogue Data are physical artefacts in the museum: The museum's collection includes numerous physical objects such as sculptures, paintings, and artefacts that exist solely in their original, non-digital form.
-For instance, the collection of ancient Egyptian art in the Metropolitan Museum comprises approximately 30,000 objects: https://www.metmuseum.org/about-the-met/collection-areas/egyptian-art.
+By analogue data, we mean the physical artefacts in the museum.
+The museum's collection includes numerous physical objects such as sculptures, paintings, and other artefacts that exist solely in their original, non-digital form.
+For instance, the collection of ancient Egyptian art in the Metropolitan Museum comprises approximately 30,000 objects, as you can see [here](https://www.metmuseum.org/about-the-met/collection-areas/egyptian-art).

-Digitised Data are for example digitised images: High-resolution photographs of artworks and artefacts, such as paintings, sculptures, and archaeological findings, have been digitized for research and accessibility.
+By digitised data, we mean for example digitised images.
+High-resolution photographs of artworks and artefacts, such as paintings, sculptures, and archaeological findings, have been digitised for research and accessibility.
 These images are accessible through the museum's online collection database.

-Born-Digital Data are some born-digital photographs or videos (https://www.metmuseum.org/art/collection/search/302616), as well as digital records and databases of its collections, including metadata and detailed descriptions of artworks.
+Born-Digital Data are some [born-digital photographs or videos](https://www.metmuseum.org/art/collection/search/302616), as well as digital records and databases of the museum's collections, including metadata and detailed descriptions of artworks.
 The museum's archives include born-digital materials such as exhibition records, curatorial files, and administrative documents created and stored digitally.

-**Affordances and challenges associated with each type of data, and their interactions within the broader research ecosystem:**
+**Affordances and challenges associated with each data type, and their interactions within the broader research ecosystem:**

 These types of data are utilized in different ways, each shaping and supporting distinct research practices.

 **Analogue data**, preserved in magazines, archives, or physical collections, provides the foundation for historical and material studies, offering direct engagement with original sources.
 Analogue data's tactile and contextual elements are invaluable for understanding its provenance and authenticity.
 Still, these data are often constrained by access limitations, requiring researchers to travel to specific locations.

-**Digitised data** transforms the accessibility of these physical sources, enabling remote access through digital platforms and repositories.
+**digitised data** transforms the accessibility of these physical sources, enabling remote access through digital platforms and repositories.
 This shift democratizes research by bridging geographic barriers and facilitating comparative studies.
-Additionally, digitisation often incorporates metadata and search functionalities, enhancing the discoverability and usability of analogue sources.
-However, the process of digitisation raises concerns about data integrity, potential loss of context, and the prioritization of certain collections over others.
+Additionally, digitization often incorporates metadata and search functionalities, enhancing the discoverability and usability of analogue sources.
+However, the process of digitization raises concerns about data integrity, potential loss of context, and the prioritization of certain collections over others.

-**Born-digital data**, by contrast, is inherently dynamic, designed for integration into digital environments.
+**Born-digital data** is, by contrast, inherently dynamic, designed for integration into digital environments.
 It supports collaborative and interdisciplinary research, as it can be shared, updated, and analyzed in real-time.
 The computational possibilities of born-digital data, including machine learning and data visualization, open new avenues for exploration, particularly in fields like Digital Humanities, data science, and social network analysis.
 Nonetheless, this type of data also poses challenges, such as ensuring long-term preservation, managing data privacy, and addressing the ephemerality of digital formats.

 Moreover, these types of data often interact within hybrid research workflows.
-For instance, digitized analogue data can be enriched through computational analysis alongside born-digital datasets, creating new layers of insight.
+For instance, digitised analogue data can be enriched through computational analysis alongside born-digital datasets, creating new layers of insight.
 Similarly, born-digital data may prompt the re-examination of analogue sources, fostering a cyclical process of discovery and reinterpretation.
 This interplay highlights the evolving landscape of knowledge production, where diverse data types converge to address complex research questions.

 ::: callout
 ## Outcome